How to Answer "What Are Your Salary Expectations?" in 3 Steps

 Choosing a number

-You can’t make something up on the spot.
-That’s why you have to be prepared before walking into that conversation.
+We can’t make it up on the spot.
+It’s possible that they force a number out of us, so we have to be prepared before walking into that conversation.

-Know your location.
-Remember to account for the different office locations your company may have.
+Know our location.
+Remember to account for the different office locations our company may have.
 The pay for those in the Virginia office may be drastically different from those in California due to the varying cost of living.

 Pick a higher number.
-You’ll want a number on the higher end of the spectrum (average salary and above) but not too high that it’ll scare the employer off.
+We’ll want a number on the higher end of the spectrum (average salary and above) but not so high that it’ll scare the employer off.

-Picking a number in the upper half of the range will be good because you can give a little on your salary (negotiate your salary down) and still be okay with it.
+Picking a number in the middle to upper half of the range will be good because we can give a little on the salary.

-But don’t say that the minimum you would consider is $100,000 when you know that the job you’re applying for is estimated at $60,000.
+$100k when we know the job we’re applying for is estimated at

-If they provided you with a range from Question 2, use that range as well as your own research from the sites above to find a suitable number.
+If they provided us with a range from Question #2, we can use that range as well as our own research to find a suitable number.